mjrotter4445/Credit_Analysis/README.md

 loan data in order to predict credit risk.
 We used Python Sickit-learn library and several machine learnings models (Supervised Machine Learning Models - Logistic Regression, Random Forest, AdaBoost Classfier, Cluster Centroids, Oversampling & Undersampling).
-We will use several models of supervised machine learning on credit loan data in order top predict credit risk.
+We will use several models of supervised machine learning on credit loan data in order to predict credit risk.
 Credit risk is an inherently unbalanced classification problem, and risky loans outnumber good loans.
 We will use Python and Scikit-learn libraries and several machine learning models to compare the strengths and weeknesses of machine learning models and determine how well a model classifies and predicts data.
 This technique and information will minimize risk for the loan agent.